[Please see my newer version of this post here.]

 In Galatians, for example, the problem when Paul keeps talking about “the law” is not legalism vs. grace, but Torah vs. Christ.

-Grace was a Jewish concept that predated the New Testament, not a Christian/New Testament innovation.
+Grace was a Jewish concept Predating the New Testament, not a Christian/New Testament Innovation.

 Grace is found throughout the Old Testament.
 I don’t want to expand on this too much, so see here.